 Part of this commitment to sustainability also includes uplifting and empowering local communities.
 This can be achieved by supporting local businesses and artisans where possible.
 For example, some hire local tour guides, support local farmers and producers, and promote local artists.
 Some places also offer visitors a chance to learn more about local culture and heritage.

 Top 10 Eco-Resorts in Fiji

-We’ve gathered this list of some of the best eco-resorts in Fiji to get you started in finding unique accommodation for your next trip.
+We’ve gathered this list of some of the best eco-resorts to get you started in finding unique accommodation for your travels in Fiji.
 Whatever your budget, tastes, and requirements, there’s sure to be something that grabs your eye.

 Ocean View Glamping Tent

 - > $

 - > 2 guests